14 absolute “gold” tips to avoid Chess blunders

 Speaking of putting yourself in a position to make blunders, don’t underestimate your opponent ever!

-If you’ve seen my complete timeline of chess history, link here (will open in a new tab) multiple chess champions in their prime have been dethroned simply by underestimating their competition.
+If you’ve seen my complete timeline of chess history, multiple chess champions in their prime have been dethroned simply by underestimating their competition.

 “Don’t underestimate the power of being underestimated”.-Tim Fargo